NodeBB/nodebb-plugin-2factor/TRANSLATE.md

 # Language translations for the 2factor plugin

-The files here contain the translated language strings used by this plugin.
+The folders in `languages/` contain the translated language strings used by this plugin.

 ## I want to add a new language, what do I do?